Flutterwave/Java-v3/documentation/Bills.md

 # Bills

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to initiate this in your apps.
 This guide assumes you've read that.

 ##  Get Bill Categories

-This describes how to get bill categories
+This describes how to get bill categories.

 ```java
 new Bills().getCategories(Optional.airtime,